-- Also, remember all those conversations between Sméagol and Gollum that Sam spied and was utterly sick of hearing?
-Just when Sam and Frodo reach Mount Doom, What is Sam Gamyi doing?
+- Gollum is the shadow of Bilbo and Frodo Baggins — and, to some extent, Sam.
+Remember all those conversations between Sméagol and Gollum that Sam spied and was utterly sick of hearing?
+Just when Sam and Frodo reach Mount Doom, what is Sam doing?
 Talking to himself about the futility of their quest!

-And then what?, Sam Gamgee, then what?
+Sam: And then what, Sam Gamgee, then what?

-- Similarly, Sauron is to an extent the shadow of both Gandalf and Galadriel, while Saruman is a more specific shadow of Gandalf.
+- Sauron is to an extent the shadow of both Gandalf and Galadriel, while Saruman is a more specific shadow of Gandalf.